 Overall Survival and Recurrence Rates

-Numerous studies compare survival and recurrence rates between women who have had a mastectomy versus lumpectomy with radiation.
+Numerous studies compare survival and recurrence rates between women who have had a mastectomy versus a lumpectomy with radiation.
 Local recurrence, which is cancer returning in the breast, occurs at only a slightly higher rate among women who had a lumpectomy with radiation.
 Meanwhile, the risk of metastasis or distant recurrence, which occurs when cancer spreads to other organs, is the same for both procedures.

 Survival rates are also largely the same among women with early breast cancer who received either treatment.
 This suggests that lumpectomy with radiation is at least as good as a mastectomy.
 However, a few studies that suggest that lumpectomies with radiation have a slightly higher survival rate.